Historical Football Kits

 In 1921, United made the first of many unsuccessful applications to join the Football League.
 They won the Midland championship in 1927 and again in 1939 and by the time war broke out, they were established as one of the stronger non-League sides.

 In 1958 United became the last club to win the Division Three (North) title and promotion to Division Two, the lower divisions being reorganised for the following season.
 During the close season the club dropped "and Lindsey” from their name to become, once again, Scunthorpe United.
 While playing in the Second Division the board decided on a radical change of kit (claret and blue being thought decidedly old fashioned) and in 1959 they turned out in white shirts and blue shorts with smart gold trim.
-In 1962 they led the division at one stage but fell back to finish in fourth place, their highest ever placing.
+In 1962 they led the division at one stage but fell scunthorpe united crest 1974back to finish in fourth place, their highest ever placing, defeat in their last two games costing them promotion to the First Division.

 Decline followed with relegation in 1964 and 1968 taking the club back into the Fourth Division.
 In 1969 another radical change of kit came about to improve their sagging fortunes and for the next 13 seasons, the team played in all-red.
+Initially this strip was completely unadorned but in 1974 a new crest was introduced, which preserved the five chain links from the scunthorpe united crest 1976old town crest.
 It was at this time that Ray Clemence and Kevin Keegan emerged as youngsters in the Scunthorpe first team.
 They were, of course, sold on and enjoyed enormous success with Liverpool and England.

 Sources